 Note that this phrase "world to come" was used by Rabbis to refer to Messianic age (what we now call the Millennium) when Messiah would rule the world as King from His throne in Jerusalem!
-Sadly most did not receive Him the first time and do not understand that when He comes in the future, this is His second coming (Rev 19:11, 15+)
+Sadly most Jews did not receive Him the first time and do not understand that when He comes in the future, this is His second coming (Rev 19:11, 15+).
+But praise the Lord some Jews in the end of the Great Tribulation will have their eyes opened (see Zech 12:10+).

-ESV Study Bible adds this note on the world to come - A common Jewish expression for the future age in which all of God's purposes in salvation will be fulfilled.
+ESV Study Bible agrees that the world to come - A common Jewish expression for the future age in which all of God's purposes in salvation will be fulfilled.
 (See ESV Study Bible)